Tvind: 1970s and 1980s

 More 'Tvind Schools' began to emerge and after 25 years more than 30 schools have been established all over Denmark and some abroad.
 An estimated 40,000 children and adults have attended Tvind Schools since the first school was established in 1970.

 Tvind soon became a popular center for youth counter culture in the 1970s and 1980s.
-The world's largest electricity producing turbine, known as Tvindkraft or Tvind Power, was constructed on the school grounds in Tvind in the mid 1970s in a collaboration between volunteers, teachers and students.
+The world's largest electricity producing turbine, known as Tvindkraft or Tvind Power, was constructed on the school grounds in Tvind in the mid-1970s in a collaboration between volunteers, teachers and students.
 In 2008, The European Association for Renewable Energy awarded Tvind the European Solar Prize for education, in recognition of the effort of planning and building the turbine in the 1970s.

 Tvindkraft has since supplied the energy needed for the schools in Tvind.

 The building of Tvindkraft inspired and gave rise to a growing wind turbine industry in Denmark.

 Danish government subsidies, Special Act and Danish Supreme Court decision

 From 1970 to 1996, the Tvind schools received government financial support and supervision in accordance with Danish laws for private schools.
 Official support of The Necessary Teacher Training College, Tvind's volunteer training school in Denmark, had ended four years earlier, in 1992.

 A Special Act passed in 1996 by the Danish Parliament discontinued the official support beginning January 1, 1997.
 This act prevented the Tvind schools from receiving such support under the general rules, which they otherwise would have been entitled to.

 In 1999, the Danish Supreme Court — in a unanimous, 11 judge ruling — set aside the Special Act on the grounds that it had circumvented the Danish Constitution.
 The controversial decision was the first time in the history of Denmark's Constitution that the Supreme Court had ever discarded an act as being unconstitutional.

-Despite the Court's ruling, the Tvind schools never regained financial support from the Danish government.
+Despite the court's ruling, the Tvind schools never regained financial support from the Danish government.

-In the schools for children and youngsters the student base was shifted so that the focus is now on students who have been subjected to abuse, involved with alcohol abuse or other drug abuse, being from immigrant or refugee families with conflict ridden background or being orphans, etc. Financial support for training and education of such young people are available from the social services of the municipalities in Denmark, which are now providing the funds for the school fees and boarding fees.
+In the schools for children and youngsters the student base was shifted so that the focus was on students who have been subjected to abuse, involved with alcohol abuse or other drug abuse, being from immigrant or refugee families with conflict ridden background or being orphans, etc. Financial support for training and education of such young people are available from the social services of the municipalities in Denmark, which provide the funds for the school fees and boarding fees.
 Those schools were named "The Small Schools" because of many smaller units with different programs.